Last Updated on September 17, 2022 by Anne-Sophie Reinhardt

 Another great way to involve your children in the family finances is to set a family money goal that could be fun for everyone.
 A great family money goal would be going out ice skating or a trip to Disney World.

-Everyone in the family chip in and works towards the goal by finding ways to save money and selling things that you no longer use.
+Everyone in the family chips in and works towards the goal by finding ways to save money and selling things that they no longer use.

 Choosing something that gets your kids excited can teach them to be excited about saving money.